Skip to content

 Grooming 2-3 times a week

-Pet insurance isn’t just for pedigree dogs, there are also policies available for crossbreeds like the Cockapoo too.
-If your dog is diagnosed with an illness or has an accident, having Cockapoo insurance can help with those costly vet bills.
+Pet insurance policies are available for a range of dogs, including crossbreeds like the Cockapoo puppy or full grown dog is diagnosed with an illness or has an accident, having Cockapoo insurance can help with those costly vet bills.
 This might include medications, nursing care, complementary treatment or even surgery.

 Sainsbury’s Bank Pet Insurance

-Sainsbury’s Bank can provide new dog insurance cover for your Cockapoo from 8 weeks and up to 8 years of age.
+Sainsbury’s Bank can provide new dog insurance cover for your Cockapoo as long as they're eight weeks to eight years old.
 Once you have cover in place with us, you can insure your dog up to any age as long as you keep renewing the policy without a break.
+You can choose from three types of dog insurance cover:

 How to care for a Cockapoo

 Like all dogs, Cockapoos need lots of care and attention to make sure they’re happy and healthy.
-Here are some tips on the day-to-day care of your dog.
+Here are some tips on how to care for your Cockapoo.

 Feeding and nutrition

-A sudden change to their diet can cause an upset tummy for a puppy.
+A sudden change to your Cockapoo puppy's diet can cause tummy upset.
 When you get them home, feed your puppy little and often.
-Feeding them the same food as the breeder, around fed 3-4 times a day, is recommended whilst their tummies are small.
+Feeding them the same food as the breeder, around fed three to four times a day, is recommended whilst their tummies are small.
 As they get bigger, you can reduce the number of times and increase the amount.
-An adult will usually need feeding once or twice a day.
+A full grown Cockapoo should be fed twice a day.

 Grooming